 Birds.
 Most avian species occupying the INL use both sagebrush and grassland habitats from a few days for feeding and resting during migration to several months for breeding and raising young.
 Many bird species utilize specific habitats for foraging and reproduction.
-Species that primarily use sagebrush include the greater sage grouse (Centrocercus urophasianus), sage sparrow, Brewer's sparrow (Spizella breweri), sage thrasher (Oreoscoptes montanus), and loggerhead shrike (Lanius ludovicianus).
+Species that primarily use sagebrush include the greater sage-grouse (Centrocercus urophasianus), sage sparrow, Brewer's sparrow (Spizella breweri), sage thrasher (Oreoscoptes montanus), and loggerhead shrike (Lanius ludovicianus).
 Species that occur mainly in grassland habitats include horned lark, western meadowlark (Sturnella neglecta), vesper sparrow (Pooecetes gramineus), and grasshopper sparrow (Ammodramus bairdii).
 Although most raptors use the site indiscriminately for foraging, nesting structures are a limiting factor in population abundance and species diversity.

-T-24 and the East Powerline Road were searched for nests to determine which species might be present during the breeding season.
+T-24 and T-25 were searched for nests during summer/fall 2005 to determine which species might be present during the breeding season (Vilord et al 2005).
 Due to low detectability (cryptic nests and multiple search images), observer bias and the season the survey was conducted, it is likely that not all nests in the areas were located.
 Nests most commonly observed in both alternative areas were Brewer's sparrow, sage sparrow, and sage thrasher.
 Ninety-eight percent of all nests located were in sagebrush.
-Due to the season in which the survey was conducted, no ground nesting bird nests were located.
+No ground nesting bird nests were located.
 If a more accurate assessment of birds that nest in both sagebrush and grassland habitats is desired, surveys should be conducted during June when peak nesting activities occur.